jacques00077/simple_shell/README.md

-This is our Thompson shell in C 90 language and our code is in betty style
+This is our Thompson shell in C 90 langiuage and our code is in betty style